ray-di/Ray.MediaQuery/README.md

 ### Request object injection

-You don't need to provide any implementation classes.
-It will be generated and injected.
+You do not need to prepare an implementation class.
+It is generated and injected from the interface.

 ```php
 class Todo